Instagram Stories are driving tons of engagement.

 Consequently, this will lower the quality of the image/video you posted while cropping important elements that you may have included in it.

 When posting a video, the maximum Instagram story length for a frame will be 15 seconds.
+Image stories are visible for 5 seconds.

 The Instagram Story safe zone